Today we spotted jellyfish!

 - They can only control vertical movement by opening and closing like and umbrella, otherwise they drift with the tides

-Learn about other animals and wildlife on our Wildlife page.
+Learn about other animals and wildlife on our Wildlife pages.

 For more things to do at the beach read Kids of the Wild’s Things to Do at The Beach section.

-For more spotter guide ideas read Outdoor Families Nature Spotting Ideas.
+For more spotter guide ideas read family nature spotting ideas.